-1 tonne of carbon steel reinforcing bars manufactured by the secondary (scrap-based) production route
+The declared unit is 1 tonne of carbon steel reinforcing bars manufactured by the Direct Reduced Iron and secondary (scrap) production route

 System boundary

 The system boundary of the EPD follows the modular design defined by EN 15804+A2.
 Type of this EPD is Cradle to Gate with options, Modules C1-C4, and Module D.